COMO Cocoa Island

 This island definitely has the feeling of a boutique hotel, rather than a resort, with just 33 rooms all over water.
 From your bed, you can step out onto your private terrace into the crystal clear waters below.
 Despite there only being one restaurant, the range of dishes is very impressive and the quality of food and service, excellent.
 It is the perfect retreat for those who are looking for a peaceful and relaxing vacation.

 Cocoa Island remains one of my favorite smaller properties in The Maldives.
 As a smaller island, the villas, all situated over the water remind me of Hamptons beach houses, with soft white, wooden and airy interiors and a touch of Asian influence.
 The island houses a fabulous garden spa, complete with hydrotherapy pool.
 The bar and restaurant at the other end of the island, situated round the pool, are small and generally quiet, though due to size of the property, a few guests in the bar make things feel quite busy.
 The food has a very Asian influence, which is worth bearing in mind, though they will be happy to take into account your own preferences to accommodate your personal tastes.
 For a quiet romantic escape, I think Cocoa Island is hard to beat.

 Istanbul and the Maldives

 - A fantastic itinerary combining culture and relaxation, city and beach time - perfect for a honeymoon!

 - Spend a few days exploring Istanbul’s old quarter, full of stunning landmarks such as the Blue Mosque, Hagia Sophia and Topkapi Palace

-- Discover the marvellous underwater world of the Maldives with breathtaking snorkelling and diving
+- Discover the marvelous underwater world of the Maldives with breathtaking snorkeling and diving